Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Routers

 Most households will have a Router of sorts to connect to the internet, not all but most.
 These routers will have a system log, that captures events with a date and time stamp.
 This information can be exported or printed off to a report or PDF.
+The level of detail contained in this router logs will vary, pretty much the same events will occur, like a wifi device connecting or disconnecting to the wifi, but the capture and logging of the event will vary between routers.
+Obviously this can be used to show a device was in a location or not, even if it doesnt have a password to connect to the wifi.
+MAC ID blocking is one example, if a wifi device tried to connect to a wifi source but didnt have the password.
+This is where you need to be careful of the software you download.

 ### Online email